nottrobin/docs/src/en/developer-debugging.md

 hooks](#retrying-failed-hooks) section for more information about how to retry hooks.

-!!!
-Note:
+[note]
 It is possible and often desirable to run debug-hooks on more than one unit at a time.
 You should open a new terminal window for each.
+[/note]

 To debug actions, you use the same command, like this: